jhuus/BriteKit/command-api-reference.md

 This command performs hyperparameter optimization by training models with different parameter combinations and evaluating them using the specified metric.
 It can perform either exhaustive search (testing all combinations) or random search (testing a specified number of random combinations).
+To tune spectrogram settings, the --extract CLI flag or API parameter specifies that new spectrograms will be extracted before training.
+To tune inference settings, the --notrain CLI flag (skip_training API parameter) specifies that training will be skipped.

 The param_path specifies a YAML file that contains a sequence of parameters such as: